 Dr Maria Valkovskaya

-HCPC Registered Counselling Psychologist offering integrative psychological therapy, including CBT (with third-wave approaches), Cognitive Analytic Therapy (CAT), psychodynamic therapy, and Narrative Exposure Therapy for trauma.
+HCPC-Registered Counselling Psychologist offering psychological assessments and integrative psychological therapy, including, CBT, Psychodynamic therapy, Existential therapy (Irvin Yalom-informed), and Narrative Exposure Therapy for complex trauma.

-I am a Counselling Psychologist with a doctorate from City, University of London, and a Master’s degree in Neuroscience and Psychology of Mental Health from King’s College London.
+I am a Counselling Psychologist and a Clinical Supervisor with a Doctorate from City, University of London, and a Master’s degree in Psychology and Neuroscience of Mental Health from King’s College London.
 Alongside my private practice, I work within the NHS and at Arthur Rank Hospice in Cambridge, supporting people across different stages of life and with a wide range of psychological and health-related challenges.
+Before training as a psychologist, I developed extensive experience as a Montessori teacher working with young children and their families.
+In this role, I also supported parents and carers in navigating attachment difficulties and building closer, more secure relationships with their children.

-I offer a thoughtful, compassionate therapeutic space in which individuals can explore their experiences, relationships, and internal worlds, and work towards meaningful and lasting change.
+In my current work, predominantly with adults, I offer a thoughtful, curious, transparent, confidential, and kind therapeutic space in which individuals can explore their anxieties, experiences, and relationships, and work towards meaningful and lasting change.

 How I work